adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Reciprocal cell
 ---------------

-For any choice of the cell the reciprocal cell associated with it can be computed be the function :py:func:`wulfric.cell.get_reciprocal`.
+For any choice of the cell reciprocal cell associated with it can be computed by the function :py:func:`wulfric.cell.get_reciprocal`.

 Brillouin zone
 --------------

-For any choice of the cell the Brillouin zone associated with it can be computed be the function :py:func:`wulfric.cell.get_brillouin_zone`.
+For any choice of the cell Brillouin zone associated with it can be computed by the function :py:func:`wulfric.cell.get_brillouin_zone`.

 Brillouin zone differs from all other cells in the way that it can not be described with just three vectors in general case.
-Instead wulfric computed all vertices and edges that define the borders of it.
+Instead wulfric computed all vertices and edges that define its borders.

 Niggli cell
 -----------

-For any choice of the cell the niggli cell associated with it can be computed be the function :py:func:`wulfric.cell.get_niggli`.
+For any choice of the cell niggli cell associated with it can be computed by the function :py:func:`wulfric.cell.get_niggli`.

 Wulfric offers two implementations of the same algorithm